homeming/coursera_get_clean_data/CodeBook.md

 SUBJECTID

         Subject Identifier.
 There are 30 different subjects that volunteered for the experiment.
+Numeric.

 ACTIVITYNAME

         Activity name.
 The type of activity that was being performed by the subject when feature datapoints were collected by the smartphone.
+Text.

 REMAINING VARIABLES

         The remaining variables are averages of specific feature datapoints.
+Numeric.

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.